PhD Student at the Psycholinguistics Group

 I am a PhD student in Matt Crocker's psycholinguistics lab.

 I received my BA in Psychology (2011) and MSc in Cognitive Science (2012) from New Bulgarian University, Sofia.
-I've worked as a project manager for Google Speech Data Operations, Sofia during my master's and right after as an international adoptions psychologist in Sofia.
+I've worked as a project manager for Google Speech Data Operations, Sofia during my master's and as an international adoptions psychologist in Sofia right after.
 During my PhD studies, I spent Aug - Nov, 2015 as a visiting researcher in Marta Kutas' Lab at UCSD.

 I speak native Bulgarian and fluent English, as well as semi-proficient German and Russian.